We Replaced a $5k/Month SaaS Stack With Claude Code. Here's What Changed.

 | Total | $2,700/month |

-The frustration was not the money, though.
-It was the ceiling.
+The money wasn't even the worst part.
+The worst part was the ceiling.
 Clay is powerful, but it runs on Clay's logic.
-When we needed enrichment to do something Clay did not support -- custom scoring based on enrichment results, cross-referencing against our own historical data, conditional branching based on company type -- we hit walls.
+Anytime we wanted enrichment to do something Clay didn't support (custom scoring based on enrichment results, cross-referencing against our own historical data, conditional branching by company type) we hit a wall.
 Zapier and Make have the same problem at a different layer.
-These tools are designed for common use cases.
-Our use cases were increasingly uncommon.
+These tools are built for common use cases.
+Ours kept getting less common.

-Before going into the numbers, I want to be clear about what this migration actually is.
-We did not rip out our entire stack and replace it with an AI.
-We replaced specific components where custom code gave us better outcomes than SaaS tools.
+Before I get into numbers, let me be clear about what this migration is.
+We didn't rip out the entire stack and replace it with an AI.
+We replaced specific components where custom code gave us better outcomes than SaaS.
 The distinction matters.

-Enrichment orchestration (Clay, $500/month): The enrichment waterfall -- try source A, if no result try source B, apply verification, write to database -- is fundamentally a decision tree.
-Claude Code, backed by a set of Python scripts that call each enrichment API, replicates this with more flexibility and no per-row pricing.
-Our enrichment scripts call the same APIs Clay was calling, but with custom logic we control entirely.
-Workflow automation (Zapier + Make, $300/month): Most of our Zaps and Make scenarios were data transformation and routing tasks -- take output from script A, clean it, route to destination B. Claude Code with a well-configured directive structure handles these natively.
-The "if-then" logic that required visual workflow builders now lives in Python scripts that are faster, more reliable, and easier to debug.
-Manual research (20+ hours/month): This was the biggest win.
-The manual research line -- reviewing companies, checking websites, writing personalization notes -- is now handled by Claude Code using Playwright for web research and our enrichment scripts for data retrieval.
+Enrichment orchestration (Clay, $500/month): The waterfall is fundamentally a decision tree.
+Try source A, if no result try source B, verify, write to database.
+Claude Code, backed by Python scripts that call each enrichment API, replicates this with more flexibility and zero per-row pricing.
+Our scripts call the same APIs Clay was calling.
+The difference is the logic is ours.
+Workflow automation (Zapier + Make, $300/month): Most of our Zaps and Make scenarios were data transformation and routing.
+Take output from script A, clean it, route to destination B. Claude Code with a well-configured directive structure handles this natively.
+The if-then logic that used to live in a visual builder now lives in Python.
+Faster, more reliable, easier to debug.
+Manual research (20+ hours/month): The biggest win, honestly.
+Reviewing companies, checking websites, writing personalization notes.
+All of this is now Claude Code using Playwright for web research and our enrichment scripts for data.
 Output quality is higher than what junior researchers were producing because the process is consistent.
-No variance in how thoroughly each lead gets researched.
-Report generation: Our weekly client reports used to require someone pulling data from multiple sources, pasting into a template, writing a summary paragraph, and sending.
-Now Claude Code pulls from Supabase, formats into a Google Sheet, writes the summary, and drops a link in Discord.
-Nobody touches it.What We Kept
+There's no variance in how thoroughly each lead gets researched.
+Report generation: Weekly client reports used to require someone pulling data from multiple sources, pasting into a template, writing a summary, and sending.
+Now Claude Code pulls from Supabase, formats into a Google Sheet, writes the summary, and drops the link in Discord.
+Nobody touches it.What we kept

-Instantly ($300/month, unchanged): We still use Instantly for cold email sending.
-Claude Code is not an email sending platform -- it does not manage inbox rotation, domain health, sending schedules, or deliverability monitoring.
-Instantly does these things well and the cost is reasonable for what it provides.
-Replacing dedicated email infrastructure with a general-purpose AI would be the wrong trade.
-Supabase ($50/month): We still need a database.
+Instantly ($300/month, unchanged): We still use Instantly to send.
+Claude Code is not an email sending platform.
+It doesn't manage inbox rotation, domain health, sending schedules, or deliverability monitoring.
+Instantly does these things well at a reasonable price.
+Replacing dedicated email infrastructure with a general-purpose AI would be a bad trade.
+Supabase ($50/month): We need a database.
 Supabase is cheap, reliable, and the Supabase MCP server makes it natively accessible from Claude Code sessions.
-This is not a tool we are trying to replace -- it is infrastructure.
-Domain infrastructure (unchanged): DNS, warmup services, inbox rotation -- these are not things Claude Code touches.
+Not something we want to replace.
+It's infrastructure.
+Domain infrastructure (unchanged): DNS, warmup services, inbox rotation.
+Claude Code doesn't touch any of this.
 Email deliverability is its own discipline.
-Apollo ($400/month, partial): We reduced our Apollo usage significantly but kept a lower-tier plan for prospecting and company search.
+Apollo ($400/month, partial): We cut Apollo usage way back but kept a lower-tier plan for prospecting and company search.
 The contact database is genuinely hard to replicate from scratch.
-We use Apollo more surgically now -- for the initial company and contact pull -- rather than as the center of the enrichment workflow.The New Cost Structure
+Now we use Apollo more surgically (initial company and contact pull) instead of as the center of the enrichment workflow.The new cost structure

 | Component | Monthly Cost |